Wachendorfia thyrsiflora: Description

 The marsh butterfly lily is a perennial herbaceous plant of 0.6-2.5 m high, that grows from an irregular, more or less cylindrical rootstock of up to 15 cm long, sheathed by the overlapping bases of the leaves and that produce roots from the nodes.
 The leaves are up to 90 cm long and 8 cm wide, evergreen, upright, strap- to lance-shaped, deeply pleated, firm, hairless and mostly shorter than the flowering stem.
-Younger plants hay have leaves less than 5 cm wide.
+Younger plants may have leaves less than 5 cm wide.
 The flowering stem may be up to 2.5 m long and up to 1.5 cm at the base, robust, upright, with many soft hairs of up to 4 mm long towards the base gradually transforming into glandular hairs of about 1 mm long towards the top of the flowering branches.
 The inflorescence is a dense cylindrical panicle of up to 60 cm long and 20 cm wide.
 The inflorescence has many, up to 10 cm long branches that are regularly spaced on the top half of the stem.
 In younger plants the inflorescence is often more open.
 Each branch seldom carries more than 7 flower buds and the branches themselves do not divide further.
 The persistent lance-shaped bracts are 1-4 cm long, dry, brown and papery, and recurved at their tips.
 The zygomorphic perianth consists of six somewhat spade-shaped, golden yellow tepals of 12-28 mm long and 8-14 mm wide.
 The upper 3 tepals may be adorned near their base with light to dark markings that function as nectar guides.
 The central upper tepal is shorter and narrower than the others and has a slightly recurved tip.
 The upper five tepals are overlapping.
 The tepals may sometimes have a row of orange hairs of equal length and at regular intervals along the rim.
 The filaments are about one quarter of the length of the tepals at 15-20 mm long and widely spreading.
 They are topped by anthers of 1.2-2.0 mm long and 0.5-1.0 mm wide.
 In the centre of each flower is a yellowish, superiorly positioned ovary of 2-3 mm high and 1-2 mm in diameter.
 On top of the ovary is a style of 13-18 mm long, conspicuously angled to either the right or the left, opposite two of the stamens.
 The ovary develops into a capsule with three compartments of approximately 1 cmhigh and 0.7-1 cm in diameter.
 The seeds are densely hairy, up to 5 mm long and kidney-shaped to oval.
 The base chromosome count is 15 (n=15).